4GeeksAcademy/machine-learning-content/06-ml_algos/naive-bayes.md

 Naive Bayes is one of the most straightforward and fast classification algorithms.
 It is very well suited for large volumes of data.
 It is successfully used in various applications such as :

--Spam filtering
+- Spam filtering

--Text classification
+- Text classification

--Sentiment analysis
+- Sentiment analysis

--Recommender systems
+- Recommender systems

 It uses the Bayes theorem of probability for the prediction of unknown classes.
 Its assumption of feature independence, and its effectiveness in solving multi-class problems, makes it perfect for performing Sentiment Analysis.
 Sentiment Analysis refers to the identification of positive or negative sentiments of a target group (customers, audience, etc.)